CiscoDevNet/terraform-provider-intersight/website/docs/d/fabric_span_session.html.markdown

 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `account_moid`:(string) The Account ID for this managed object.
 * `admin_state`:(string) Admin state to enable or disable the SPAN session.* `Disabled` - Admin configured Disabled State.* `Enabled` - Admin configured Enabled State.
 * `config_state`:(string) The configured state of SPAN configuration.
-If the configuration fails to deploy to the Fabric Interconnect, it can be redeployed by toggling the admin state.* `None` - Nil value when no action has been triggered by the user.* `Applied` - User configured settings are in applied state.* `Applying` - User settings are being applied on the target server.* `Failed` - User configured settings could not be applied.
+If the configuration fails to deploy to the Fabric Interconnect, it can be redeployed by toggling the admin state.* `None` - Nil value when no action has been triggered by the user.* `Applied` - User configured settings are in applied state.* `Applying` - User settings are being applied on the target server.* `Failed` - User configured settings could not be applied.* `Scheduled` - User configured settings are scheduled to be applied.
 * `create_time`:(string) The time when this managed object was created.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
 * `mod_time`:(string) The time when this managed object was last modified.